abdulmech189/MongoDB_Telephone_Directory_CRUD_operations/README.md

         print(i)

-#2.READ documents from MongoDB:
+#2.
+READ documents from MongoDB:

-# Reading all the documents from collection:
+#Reading all the documents from collection:

     for i in mycol.find():
         print(i)

-# Reading specific documents from collection:
+#Reading specific documents from collection:

     for i in mycol.find({'Name': 'DEF'}):
         print(i)

-#3.UPDATE documents in MongoDB:
+#3.
+UPDATE documents in MongoDB:

-# Updating one document in the collection:
+#Updating one document in the collection:

     query = {"Place": 'Chennai'}
     update = {"$set": {'Phone No': 11111111}}